Erick Cabaco

-Erick Cathriel Cabaco Almada (born 19 April 1995) is a Uruguayan footballer who plays as a central defender for Spanish club Granada CF, on loan from Getafe CF.
+Erick Cathriel Cabaco Almada (born 19 April 1995) is a Uruguayan footballer who plays as a centre-back.

 Club career

 Cabaco is a youth exponent from Rentistas.
 He made his league debut on 6 April 2014.
 He joined Nacional in January 2016.
 For the 2016–17 season, he was loaned to AS Nancy who were given an option to sign him permanently.

 On 1 September 2017, Cabaco was loaned to La Liga club Levante UD, for one year.
 On 16 May 2018, Levante triggered the buyout clause included in his loan contract for a reported €2 million.

 On 31 January 2020, Cabaco signed a four-and-a-half-year contract with fellow Spanish top tier side Getafe CF. On 26 July 2022, he was joined Granada CF on a one-year loan deal, with the club in the Segunda División.

+On 1 August 2023, after helping in Granada's promotion to the first division, Cabaco terminated his link with Geta.
+Eight days later, he was announced at Portuguese Primeira Liga side G.D.
+Estoril Praia on a one-year contract.

+Cabaco suffered a knee injury in October 2023 which sidelined him for the remainder of the season, and returned to Spain on 15 July 2024, after signing for second division side Racing de Ferrol.